buckaroo-labs/SabreDance/README.md

 ## Requirements
 See sabre/dav documentation for requirements (PHP, Composer, etc).

-This tool currently requires MySQL (SQLite option supported by sabre may be included here later).
-Future version may also assist with Composer installation.
+This tool currently requires MySQL (the SQLite option supported by sabre may be included here later).
+Future versions may also assist with Composer installation.
 Feel free to reach out for assistance with this project, with sabre/dav in general, or even client setup (Thunderbird and iOS are working well for me).

 Tested on PHP 8.1 and sabre/dav 3.2.0